Why Didn't They Ask Evans?: Plot summary

-Bobby and Frankie trace the witnesses to the signing of John Savage's will.
-They are the former cook and gardener of Mr and Mrs Templeton.
+Bobby and Frankie trace the Templetons' former cook and gardener, witnesses to John Savage's will.
 Mr Templeton is also known as Mr Leo Cayman.
 The cook says that Gladys, the parlourmaid, was not asked to witness the will, made the night before Savage died.
 Frankie realises that the cook and gardener did not see Mr Savage before the signing, while the parlourmaid did and would have realised that it was Roger in the "deathbed" who wrote the will and not Mr Savage.
 The parlourmaid is Gladys Evans, hence the reason for Carstairs' question, "Why didn't they ask Evans?"

 Tracing the parlourmaid, they discover she is now the married housekeeper at Bobby's home.
 Carstairs was trying to find her.
 Returning to Wales, they find Moira, who claims she is being followed by Roger and has come to them for help.
-Frankie is not deceived and spoils Moira's attempt to poison their coffee.
-Moira was Mrs Templeton and is Roger's co-conspirator.
-Moira then attempts to shoot Frankie and Bobby in the café when she is exposed, but is overpowered and arrested.
-Several weeks later, Frankie receives a letter from Roger, posted from South America, in which he confesses to murdering Carstairs, murdering his brother, and conspiring in all of Moira's past crimes.
+Frankie is not deceived by Moira's behaviour and foils her attempt to poison their coffee, realising that Moira was Mrs Templeton and is Roger's co-conspirator.
+Moira then attempts to shoot Frankie and Bobby in the café, but is overpowered and arrested.
+Several weeks later, Frankie receives a letter from Roger, posted from South America, in which he confesses to murdering of Savage, Carstair and his brother Henry Bassington-ffrench, and conspiring in all of Moira's past crimes.
 Bobby and Frankie realise they are in love and become engaged.